hsoft/discover-solar-system/mission1.md

 * To ensure that we measure our shadow at the right time, we'll make multiple measurements around the time when zenith should be reached.
 The shadow will shrink and reach its minimum at zenith, so we can simply measure the shadow until it starts growing.
+* The second reading will be taken one day after the first to minimize Earth tilting impact.
 * For this mission, we'll estimate the circumference of a round Earth and forget about this centrifugal force thing.
 We'll try to make our estimates more exact in a future mission.